Axway/amplify-central/content/en/docs/manage_unified_catalog/testing-an-api-from-the-browser.md

     When you select a valid OAuth profile, your Client ID is displayed in a read-only field.
 This will assist you in generating an OAuth token from the correct application in your third-party OAuth server.
 5. After your third-party OAuth server has generated a valid OAuth token, paste that token into the **OAuth token** field.
 You can now attempt to make valid API calls with your API.

-{{< alert title="Note" color="primary" >}}The Amplify Central OAuth proxy support is RFC 7662 compliant and it should work with any standard OAuth 2.0 authorization server.
+{{< alert title="Note" color="primary" >}}The Amplify OAuth proxy support is RFC 7662 compliant and it should work with any standard OAuth 2.0 authorization server.
 At this time, Okta is the only verified supported third-party OAuth provider.
 See more detailed configuration examples showing Okta as an integrated (external) authorization server in [Okta documentation](https://developer.okta.com/docs/guides/customize-authz-server/overview/).{{< /alert >}}

 Watch the animation to learn how to authenticate with an OAuth token.